LogicPy/Ai-Applications---Freelance/Ai-Powered Phishing Detection Tool/readme.md

 Update (10-16-24):
 I’ll be updating the documentation on GitHub over the next few weeks.

-Revieww this demonstration video on using imap4 as part of my anti-phishing detection tool: https://www.youtube.com/watch?v=6TAzxTrGF9c
+Review this demonstration video on using imap4 as part of my anti-phishing detection tool: https://www.youtube.com/watch?v=6TAzxTrGF9c

 And witness the beta setup for using the oauth until this application is verified, then I plan to update the ui to look much better: